Bengal1/Simple-CNN-Guide/README.md

 ## The Network & The Database
 The network in this guide is a 6 layers network contains: 2 convolution layers, 2 pooling layers and 2 fully-connected layers.
 The network also applies dropout and batch-normalization methods.
 For reference the network will be called "Simple CNN".
 #### MNIST Database
-This network is trained on MNIST dataset, a simple gray-scale images of a writen one-digit numbers (0-9), such that the network gets an image and it's target to classify it as the correct number (class).
+This network is trained on MNIST database, a simple gray-scale images of a writen one-digit numbers (0-9), such that the network gets an image and it's target to classify it as the correct number (class).

 <img src="https://user-images.githubusercontent.com/34989887/204675687-03f39aeb-1039-4abc-aec5-7f1d6cbbe52e.png" width="350" height="350"/>